 The premise is simple – submit one post or creation a week.
 Miss a week and put $5 toward an evening of free drinks for the group.
 Stay innovative and meet cool people.

-Smangtasia
+A Smangtasia miracle!

 Smangtasia is a place on earth.
 A psychedelic experience in the mountains surrounded by nature, specifically tailored for the pansexual rave warrior.